mozart-maia/mozart-maia/README.md

 <a href="https://www.linkedin.com/in/mozart-maia/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white" alt="LinkedIn Badge" height="25"></a>&nbsp;

 ## 👋 Hi there!
 Hello, my name is Mozart and I'm currently working as a full stack web developer at DNA Center.
 I love tech, and I'm constantly looking to learn more about new languages and technologies.
-I'm finishing systems analysis and development at IFRN.
+I'm a graduate of systems analysis and software development at IFRN (Brasil - Natal/RN).
 I've already learned about web and desktop development using Node.js, React, Typescript, Tailwind, Express and Electron.
 Also I helped to develop some tools for webscrapping and automation via browser with Selenium (Javascript and Python), enterprise dashboards with Django and other tools for companies I worked.

 ## About me!
-🎓&nbsp;**Graduate in systems analysis and development at IFRN**
+🎓&nbsp;**Systems analysis and software development at IFRN**
 <br/>🌱&nbsp;Learning about **web development, mobile and distributed systems**
 <br/>💡&nbsp; I'm interested about **programming, games and books**
 <br/>🤝&nbsp; I like to collaborate in **new projects**